Goal-Oriented Semantic Communications for 6G Networks: Conclusion

 \section{Conclusion}

-In this article, we propose a generic task-oriented and semantics-aware (TOSA) communication framework incorporating both semantic and effectiveness levels for various tasks with diverse data types.
-We first identify the the unique characteristics of all existing and new data types in 6G networks and summarize the semantic information with its extraction methods.
-To achieve task-oriented communications for various data types, we then present the corresponding TOSA information, their TOSA information extraction and recovery methods, and effectiveness level performance metrics for both time critical and non-critical tasks.
-Importantly, our results demonstrate that our proposed TOSA communication framework can be tailored for VR data to maximize the long-term QoE within VR interaction latency constraints.
-The paradigm shift from conventional Shannon’s bit-oriented communication design towards the TOSA communication design will flourish new research on task-driven, context and importance-aware data transmission in 6G networks.
+In this article, we propose a generic goal-oriented semantic communication framework incorporating both semantic and effectiveness levels for various tasks with diverse data types.
+We first identify the unique characteristics of all existing and new data types in 6G networks and summarize the semantic information with its extraction methods.
+To achieve task-oriented communications for various data types, we then present the corresponding goal-oriented semantic information, their goal-oriented semantic information extraction and recovery methods, and effectiveness-aware performance metrics for both time-critical and non-critical tasks.
+Importantly, our results demonstrate that our proposed goal-oriented semantic communication framework can be tailored for UAV C\&C signal transmission with much lower resource consumption.
+The paradigm shift towards the goal-oriented semantic communication design will flourish new research on task-driven, context and importance-aware data transmission in 6G networks, where the proposed unified goal-oriented semantic communication framework lays a solid foundation for diverse data types and tasks.

 \ifCLASSOPTIONcaptionsoff

 \fi

 -2\baselineskip plus -1fil